Harphies/AI/workflow.md

   - establish connects among the layers.
   - make predictions

-# step 4: Loss and optimizer definition
+# Step 5: Loss and optimizer definition

 - Instantiate the model class
-- define the specific Loss function to be used either cross entropy, MSELoss, etc
+- Define the specific Loss function to be used either cross entropy, MSELoss, etc
+- Note (Mean suare error and Mean absolute errors are not meant to be used with deep learning)
-- define the optimization algorithm to be used either SGD, Adam, RMSprop, Momentum etc
+- Define the optimization algorithm to be used either SGD, Adam, RMSprop, Momentum etc
+- Note: Adam optimizer works best

-# step 5: A custom function to print accuracy
+# Step 6: A custom function to print accuracy

-# step 6: Training process
+# Step 7: Training process

 - Iterate through the data
 - Reset all the gradient to zero